 Discover the unique volcanic island of Isla de Ometepe

-Isla Ometepe or the island of Ometepe lies in the Lake of Nicaragua and was originally formed by two large volcanoes: La Concepcion and Madera.
+Isla de Ometepe or the also known as Ometepe island lies in the Lake of Nicaragua and was originally formed by two large volcanoes: La Concepcion and Madera.
 Ometepe also literally means two (ome) mountains (tepe).
 It's native history makes the island special and worthwhile to explore by foot, bike or motorbike.
 You arrive by ferry and stay in a simple, but comfortable hotel, a great place to start exploring the island!

 Spend the night on the private island of Isleta El Espino

+Are you looking for a unique place to stay?
+Check out the coolest ecolodge in Nicaragua.
 Isleta El Espino is a magical private island in the great Lake of Nicaragua, near Granada.
-You arrive by boat to the secluded paradise of the American brother and sister who bought the island, because they wanted to set up an eco design hotel.
+You arrive by boat to the secluded paradise of the American brother and sister who bought the island, because they wanted to set up an eco-design hotel.
 They did an excellent job and you for sure will have a great time here!